Perhaps the best way to introduce this book is to recall the first encounter I had with

 "Yeah, a little bit", he said,

 looking at it.
 "It could be the end of the world like that.
-Count Dracula and the pyramids.
-Apocalypto".
+Count Dracula, the pyramids, and Apocalypto".

 moon goes?" the Colonel asked, being sort of jocular.

 He did seem like he could be a joker, and I was not sure what he meant, so I said, "it goes up".
 I pointed up and said, "it

 goes that way, for sure."
-It was a vague answer, but that was about what I knew.
+It was a vague answer but that was about what I knew.

-"It goes from east to west across the sky.
-It will go up and over, around that way, along the ecliptic, and
+"It goes from east to west across the sky, up and over, around that way, along the ecliptic, and

-then set in the west.”
+then sets in the west.”
 He pointed in the direction of the west.
 “It always is going clockwise around the earth, when viewed from above the North pole."

-"Oh, yes,that's interesting", I said.
+"Oh, yes, interesting",